-If you’re anything like me, you’ve had stretches when a particular item on your to-do list refuses to get done.
+Welcome to my worst procrastination story: If you’re anything like me, you’ve had stretches when a task on your to-do list refuses to get done.
 It’s on the list day after day but not getting crossed off.
-(Welcome to my email debacle: I’m not proud but here it is.)

-At the time it didn’t register with me that I was procrastinating—I was just too busy with other things.
+At the time it didn’t even register with me that I was procrastinating—I was always just too busy with other things.

 Or so I told myself.

 And the email kept not getting sent or even drafted, week after week.

 Finally it dawned on me that I was becoming . . .